Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 Enough with the introductions, let's get started.

-## Bootstraping a Rust Game of Life implementation
+## Bootstrapping a Rust Game of Life implementation
 Quick recap:
 Conway's Game of Life is a game/simulation of a universe of cells that live or die depending on their neighbors.
 Each tick, if the cell was previously alive, it will stay alive if 2-3 of its neighbors were alive.
 If it was dead, it needs exactly 3 of it's neighbors to be alive.
 Otherwise the cell will be dead.

-These simple rules can produce complex behaviour like this "glider gun" ([source](https://commons.wikimedia.org/wiki/File:Gospers_glider_gun.gif)):
+These simple rules can produce complex behavior like this "glider gun" ([source](https://commons.wikimedia.org/wiki/File:Gospers_glider_gun.gif)):
 ![glider gun](https://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif)

 ### Implementing the simulation
 Rust organizes code into creates which might contain further modules.
-To bootstap a crate for the game logic to reside in, I used one of the official templates.
+To bootstrap a crate for the game logic to reside in, I used one of the official templates.
 Using `npm init Rust-webpack` ([source](https://github.com/rustwasm/rust-webpack-template)), I have a starting point without having to fiddle with npm, webpack or cargo.
 Later I will go into more detail of what that template includes.

-A datastructure is needed to hold the state of the universe.
+A data structure is needed to hold the state of the universe.
 I'm using a 2-dimensional array and store the current and last state, switching between them to avoid allocations.
-The `#[wasm_bindgen]` annotation exposes the struct in the wasm module.
+The `#[wasm_bindgen]` annotation exposes the struct in the Wasm module.
 The build fails if an exposed function or type would expose an unexposed type as a field/in the signature.
 ```rust
 const SIZE: usize = 16;